We are registered with the Information Commissioner's Office.

 UNITE Integrated Solutions plc is a subsidiary of The UNITE Group Plc known as Unite Students.
 Unite Students is the UK's leading provider of affordable, high quality accommodation for students and key workers.
 Conker is our new service to provide fair, hassle-free renting of shared student housing with private landlords.
-Please visit the 'Contact us' section for contact information for Conker or alternatively visit www.unitestudents.com for more information on Unite Students.
+Please visit www.unite-group.co.uk for contact information on UNITE Group.

 What we mean by personal information

 You may provide personal information when communicating with us (for example, if you contact us), or if you are a guarantor, your information may have been provided to us by the tenant.
 Also, if you choose to search for properties ‘near you’, you will be asked by your browser whether to allow us to use your location.

 We will collect information about your tastes and preferences both when you tell us what these are and by analysis of customer traffic, including by using cookies (as described below).

 We use your information for the following purposes: